 - One workspace replaces multiple.
 Halo tickets, billing, security, backups, procurement, customer portal — all in one custom-built UI.

 - White-label customer portal at your domain.
-Customers log into one branded URL — tickets (from Halo), invoices, devices, backups, renewals — instead of separate vendor portals.
+Customers log into one branded URL — tickets (from Halo), invoices, backup status, security coverage, licenses and renewals — instead of separate vendor portals.
+Each section is individually toggleable per tenant.

 - Cross-vendor reporting.
 Halo data + your other vendor data combined in dashboards built around your specific questions.